Gabril212/COOKING-WIKI/README.md

 4. **Access the Application:**
    After running the application, visit `http://127.0.0.1:8080` in your web browser to interact with the Cooking Wiki.

-## Customization

-To add more recipes, modify the `src/main.rs` file.
-Recipes are stored as a list of `Recipe` structs with fields for the name, ingredients, steps, and an image URL.
-Feel free to add or modify entries as needed.

-The HTML layout is found in the `templates/index.html` file, which uses the Askama templating engine to dynamically render content.

 ## Conclusion